-Earn an Associate in Applied Science Degree in water environment technology.
+Earn an Associate in Applied Science Degree in water environmental technology.
 When you're done, you'll be able to take licensing exams through the Michigan Department of Environmental Quality in water and wastewater.
 This associate's degree qualifies you to take the F-4 Water Filtration Certification Exam and the D Wastewater Exam.
-And, enhance your career and job mobility.
+And, enhances your career and job mobility.

 Visit Career Coach for more details.

 - Water/Wastewater Engineer

 What are the best paying jobs in our region?
 What jobs fit your likes and personality traits?
 We can help.
 And, we can help whether or not you're a Delta student.
 It's a free service available to students, graduates and the community.